3rd Workshop On Approximate Computing (WAPCO 2017)

 11:30 - 11:50

 Vassilis Vassiliadis, Konstantinos Parasyris, Christos D. Antonopoulos, Spyros Lalis and Nikolaos Bellas.
-Using artificial neural networks for error detection in unreliable computations.

 [Abstract][Slides][Paper]